takeshishimada/BZObjectStore/README.md

 // close database
 [os close];
 ```
 After processed, you can find 'database path=XXXX' in console.
-Open sqlite file with your tool and check tables.
+Open this file with your SQLite tool and check tables.